 - Avoid ever losing any hitpoints to keep up your Squirt’s Necklace and all Hydra heads at all times.
 Try to learn to feel the incoming damage as there is no UI indicator of how much shield you have.

 I hope you enjoyed this guide!
-Hydra can be a fun and engaging change to the typical Wizard playstyle.
+Hydra can be a fun and engaging build to play.